All Episodes

 And the person is picked up many, many times in their childhood.

-That there's actually something that is available and sold in stores that sell minerals and crystals and so forth.
+Very strange that there's actually something that is available and sold in stores and sell minerals and crystals and so forth.

-This little boy had a collection of three or four and finally when his mother found him, he told her that the little men gave them to him if he was good.
+This little boy had a collection of three or four, and finally, when his mother found them, he told her that the little men gave them to him if he was good.

 She was very upset by them.